JvanDalfsen/M7011E/README.md

 2. Edit the file server/config.json according to your needs.

-3. Use the command 'node ./bin/server.js'.
+3. Use the command `node ./bin/server.js`.